I set out to write the best damn passive income ideas post on the Internet.

 Once you earn $15, you can cash out via PayPal, a gift card, or–if you’re a crypto enthusiast–Bitcoin.

 So far I’ve earned Pei points from Target, Starbucks, Trader Joe’s, 7-Eleven, In-N-Out, Papa Murphy’s, and more.

 Piggybacking on the credit card rewards above, I love the free Drop app to earn an extra 1% cash back at some of the stores I shop at most frequently.

 This is one very simple and very passive.
-After you create your account and link your credit card, it’ll ask for the 5 stores you spend the most with.
-I picked options like Target, Trader Joe’s, and Safeway.
+After you create your account and link your credit card, it’ll ask for the 2 stores you spend the most with.
+I picked Target and Trader Joe’s.

 Then as you go about your regular shopping and use your Drop-linked card in the store, you’ll get Drop points.

 For every 30,000 Drop points I earn, I cash them in for a $30 Amazon gift card.
 I’m not entirely sure why they’re giving me this free money, but I’ll take it.

 (You can cash out earlier if you shop through one of their in-app offers.)

 Use referral code Sidehustle when you join for 5000 free Drop points (worth $5)!